Golden Globes 2024: See the full list of winners - KESQ

 By Lisa Respers France, CNN

-(CNN) — The 81st Golden Globe Awards will be presented Sunday night in Los Angeles.
+(CNN) — The 81st Golden Globe Awards were a good night for “Barbenheimer.”

-The event, which celebrates both film and television, is set to be star-studded.
-Going into the event, “Barbie” leads among nominated movies with nine nods, while “Succession” leads among the nominated TV series, also with nine.

-Comedian Jo Koy will host the show, set to air on CBS and stream on Paramount+ at 8 p.m.
-ET.
+Christopher Nolan’s three-hour biography about J. Robert Oppenheimer, the physicist behind the Manhattan Project, picked up a number of big awards, including best motion picture drama, best director (Christopher Nolan) and best drama actor (Cillian Murphy).
+Composer Ludwig Göransson also picked up an award for best original score.

+“Oppenheimer” was a favorite heading into the night, as was “Barbie,” the toy-powered tale from Greta Gerwig.

+FX’s “The Bear” picked up three awards, best TV comedy category, best comedy actor for Jeremy Allen White and best comedy actress for Ayo Edebiri.

+Netflix’s “Beef,” about a road rage incident gone haywire, won three awards as well, including best limited series and individual honors for stars Ali Wong and Steven Yeun.

-See below for a full list of nominees.
-The winners will be indicated in bold and updated live throughout the night.
+See below for a full list of nominees with the winners indicated in bold.

 TELEVISION